The Transformative Influence of LLMs on Software Development & Developer Productivity: Survey Findings

 \subsubsection{Expert Users}

-\textbf{\llmsabr{} work best when used by an expert user}~\cite{sarkar2022like, mcnutt2023design}.\cite{sarkar2022like, mcnutt2023design}.
-By expert, we mean indicate the users have an in-depth understanding of the domain they are using.
+\textbf{\llmsabr{} work best when used by an expert user}~\cite{sarkar2022like, mcnutt2023design}.
+By expert, we indicate users who have an in-depth understanding of the query domain and \llmabr{} internal working mechanism.
 This profound understanding enables them to craft clearer prompts that resonate better with \llmsabr{}.
 A study focusing on expert developers determined that such users are generally more forgiving of generated errors\cite{mcnutt2023design}.
 Expert users often ask for faster responses and ease of interactions with different shortcuts. \textbf{They find the context switch to utilize \llmsabr{} very distracting. }